Wizard Alchemy Wiki

 Free rerolls

-Redeem RELEASE and WIZARD for 5 Race Rerolls each.
-That is 10 free rerolls in total.
+Redeem 100KMEMBERS (10 rerolls), 20kMembers (5 rerolls), and 17kCCU (5 rerolls) for 20 free Race Rerolls in total.
 Claim them as soon as you start the game so you do not forget them later.

 Get codes →